helm/charts/stable/filebeat/README.md

 ## Prerequisites

 - Kubernetes 1.10+
+- Filebeat 7.4.0+
+  * If wanting to use a older version of filebeat you will need  to modify the configuration to add back in the `in_cluster` configuration see [this](https://github.com/helm/charts/pull/17876/files) pull request.

 ## Note

 By default this chart only ships a single output to a file on the local system.
 Users should set config.output.file.enabled=false and configure their own outputs as [documented](https://www.elastic.co/guide/en/beats/filebeat/current/configuring-output.html)